elcicd/el-CICD-docs/operating-manual.md

 ### The Hotfix Process

-el-CICD supports [hotfixing](foundations.md#hotfix) by creating a specialized build namespace when enabled in the [Project Definition File](#project-definition-file) through the Project level flag `allowsHotfixes`.
+el-CICD supports [hotfixing](foundations.md#hotfixing) by creating a special build environment when enabled in the [Project Definition File](#project-definition-file) through the Project level flag `allowsHotfixes`.
 When that flag is true, the hotfix build environment will be created during the Non-prod Project Onboarding process, and promotion of images from that environment to Pre-prod will be enabled.
 To apply a hotfix to a deployed Release Version:
-Candidate Deployment Branches

 * Create `hotfix` branches for the microservice(s) that need it
 * Fix and deploy builds based on the `hotfix` branch to the Hotfix Environment and test the fixes
 * Redeploy the Release Candidate into Pre-prod
-  * If there has been any Deployment Patching in Prod, consider merging the appropriate Release Version Deployment Branches back into the Release
+  * If there has been any Deployment Patching in Prod, consider merging the appropriate Release Version Deployment Branches back into the Release Candidate Deployment Branches
-  * You can do this step any time earlier, and consider doing so if your application deployments are time consuming
-* Promote to Pre-prod and test the application with the fixes
+* Promote the hotfixes to Pre-prod and test the application with the fixes
-* Create a new, Hotfix Release Candidate
+* Create a new Release Candidate for the Hotfix
 * Promote the Hotfix Release Candidate to Prod

 This process is **only if the source code of a microservice needs to change**.
-If the code is working as expected, and the problem can be solved through the application's deployment configuration, then consider using Deployment Patching to solve your problem.
+If the code is working as expected, and the problem can be solved through the application's deployment configuration, then have the development team consider using [Deployment Patching](foundations.md#deployment-patching) to solve the problem.

-This process was designed to be as quick as possible while still maintaining an orderly, versioned process and keeping the disruption of the development team while they are working on a future version of the application to a minimum.
-In this case, only the Pre-prod environment will be unavailable for a short period while the Hotfix Release Candidate is being tested and prepared.
+This process in el-CICD was designed to be as quick as possible while still maintaining an orderly, versioned process and keeping the disruption of the development team while they are working on a future version of the application to a minimum.
+In this case, only the Pre-prod environment will be unavailable for a short period while the hotfixed Release Candidate is being tested and prepared for deployment to Prod.

+The process was described in this document, rather than in the [Developer Guide](developer-guide.md), because operations will need to be closely involved in any deployment to production, especially a quick one requiring an emergency fix.
+Operations should also act as a getkeeper ensuring that hotfixing is enabled and used appropriately.

 ## Extending el-CICD